parrt/msds501/README.md

 *Students with Disabilities*

-If you are a student with a disability or disabling condition, or if you think you may have a disability, please contact <a href="/sds">USF Student Disability Services</a> (SDS) for information about accommodations.
-Students should contact SDS at the beginning of the semester, as accommodations are not retroactive.
+If you are a student with a disability or disabling condition, or if you think you may have a disability, please contact <a href="https://www.usfca.edu/student-disability-services">USF Student Disability Services</a> (SDS) for information about accommodations.
+Students should contact SDS at the beginning of the semester. **Accommodations are not retroactive.**

-*Illness and Emergencies*
+*Illnesses and Emergencies*

-If you fall ill or have an emergency (personal or otherwise) and it significantly affects your ability to complete a project or take an exam, you must notify us beforehand.
-Do not simply skip an exam or an assignment and say you were sick.
-Always make arrangements with the instructor rather than declaring illness after the fact.
+If you fall ill or have an emergency (personal or otherwise) that significantly affects your ability to complete a project or take an exam, you must notify the instructor before the task or artifact is due.
+Do not simply skip an exam or an assignment and say you were sick after the fact.
+Always make arrangements with the instructor beforehand, rather than declaring illness or emergency later. **Accommodations are not retroactive.**  Illness and emergency related situations must be disclosed to both the instructor and program director in writing.
+Illness-related issues must be accompanied by a doctor’s note.

 *Behavioral Expectations*

 All students are expected to behave in accordance with the <a href="https://usfca.edu/fogcutter">Student Conduct Code</a> and other University policies.